 - Mesh Panels & Air Vents

 Best Fabric for Summer – The Pros & Cons List

 Wondering what is the most breathable fabric?
 Well, there isn’t just one.
 There are a couple and they all have a bunch of other properties that you need to consider before jumping the gun.
 Don’t just look up breathable material online before you make that purchase, do proper research, and go through the pros and cons list provided below.

 Is cotton breathable?
 Yes, yes it is.
 In fact, cotton is one of the best fabrics for summer and the most breathable one as well.
 Additionally, it is also highly durable and soft to wear.

 Cons: Conducts osmosis (absorbs) that can wet the material.

 Is polyester good for summer?
 Is polyester hot?
 When it comes to choosing summer fabrics, polyester is one of the few that comes to our mind even though it isn’t as breathable as one would like it to be.
-So why is it at the top of our tongue when we talk about the best summer fabrics?
-Well, because it’s the best material for active wear due to its lightweight properties.
+So why is it at the top of our tongues when we talk about the best summer fabrics?
+Well, it’s the best material for active wear due to its lightweight properties.
 In fact, it is also water-repellent.

 Pros: Dries rapidly and resists abrasions.

 Cons: Less soft in comparison and retain odor.